Patricia Kenney, LCSW - Therapist at Grow Therapy

 Motivational Interviewing

-Motivational interviewing uses concepts of cognitive behavior therapy and combines them with use of positive affirmations to focus on and build up my client's personal strengths.
+Motivational interviewing uses concepts of cognitive behavioral therapy and combines them with use of positive affirmations to focus on and build up my client's personal strengths.
 As I see my client's self-esteem rising, I get the privilege to support them and cheer them on to problem resolution.

 Trauma Informed Care